Learning with Bounded Instance- and Label-dependent Label Noise: Empirical Evaluations

-\subsubsection{Evaluations on Real-world Datasets}
+\subsubsection{Evaluations on Real-World Datasets}

-Second, we conduct evaluations on two public real-world datasets: the image dataset of the standard UCI classification datasets\footnote{available at \url{http://theoval.cmp.uea.ac.uk/matlab}} and the USPS handwritten digits dataset\footnote{available at \url{http://www.cs.nyu.edu/~roweis/data.html}}.
+Second, we conduct evaluations on two public real-world datasets: the image dataset from the UCI repository provided by Gunnar R{\"a}tsch\footnote{\url{http://theoval.cmp.uea.ac.uk/matlab}} and the USPS handwritten digits dataset\footnote{\url{http://www.cs.nyu.edu/~roweis/data.html}} \citep{hull1994database}.
 The UCI Image dataset is composed of 1188 positive examples and 898 negative examples.
 As for the USPS dataset, We use images of ``6'' and ``8'' as positive and negative examples respectively, and each class has 1100 examples.
 In each trial, all feature vectors are standardized so that each element has roughly zero mean and unit variance, and examples are randomly split, $75\%$ for training and $25\%$ for testing.
-Label noise is generated in the same way with evaluations on synthetic datasets by (\ref{noise}).
+Label noise is generated in the same way with evaluations on synthetic datasets by Eq.\ (\ref{noise}).

 Evaluation results are shown in Table \ref{tb3}.
-It is shown that ``auto+act'' still always outperforms ``noisy+act'' and ``noisy''.
+It is shown that our algorithm still outperforms the baselines.